Slippery When Fred

 Riggan’s Bedtime Questions

-My sweet 8-year-old son asks the most incredible questions before bed.
-So incredible that I have no idea how to answer them.
-I didn’t want to forget how amazingly creative they were so I made this my next Ai “test and learn” project.
-Felt good bringing some humanity and storytelling into my Ai world while also creating something I’ll cherish forever.
+My sweet 8-year-old son Riggan asks the most wonderfully creative questions before bed.
+They are also borderline impossible for me to answer.
+I didn’t want to forget how deeply thoughtful they were so I turned it into my next Ai “test and learn” project.

 Ai Tools: Google Veo 2 & 3